Translating for the Middle East

 Saudi Arabia

-• What the Saudis Are Buying – As in the UAE, the travel segment had the largest market share before COVID, with average annual online spending of US$478 per person.
+• What the Saudis Are Buying - As in the UAE, the travel segment had the largest market share before COVID-19, with an average annual online spending of US$478 per person.

-• How the Saudis Shop – Preferred payment methods are cash on delivery, credit/debit cards, PayPal.
+• How the Saudis Shop - Preferred payment methods are cash on delivery, credit/debit cards, and PayPal.

 Why Your International Business Should Be in Saudi Arabia